 We believe our Goal 3 Actions are helping us increase the number of students who are high school, college, career, and life ready.
-Our state testing participation rate increased by 2% for both Math and ELA.
-Additionally, our students graduating with A-G requirements fulfilled increased by 3.5%.
-We also showed improvement in CTE by +2.1% of our students completed at least one CTE pathway.
-We have added an in house CTE pathway course, which we believe will provide our students with more accessibility in CTE courses.
+Our state testing participation rate for English Language Arts is 95% and Mathematics is 96%.
+Our graduation rate on the California Dashboard increased by +7.6% from 2021.
+Additionally, 19.5% of our unduplicated students graduated with A-G requirements fulfilled.
+We have added the CAAP program which will benefit all student and particularly our unduplicated student groups to reach college and career readiness.